Keto Key Lime Pie

 Storage instructions

-To store: This key lime pie should always be stored in the refrigerator, covered in an airtight container, for up to 2 weeks.
+To store: This key lime pie should be refrigerated, covered in an airtight container, for up to 2 weeks.

-To freeze: Place slices of the pie in a shallow container and store them in the freezer for up to 6 months.
+To freeze: Place pie slices in a shallow container and freeze for up to 6 months.

 no bake key lime pie